 The person provides evidence satisfactory to the treasurer-tax collector that failure to pay timely was due to circumstances beyond the control of the person and occurred notwithstanding the exercise of ordinary care and the absence of willful neglect, and the person paid the delinquent business tax owed the county prior to applying to the treasurer-tax collector for a waiver.
+A waiver may be granted only once during any twenty-four-month period.

 (Ord.
-No. 6374, § II, 4-19-2022; Ord.
-No. 6471, § II, 4-30-2024)
+No. 6374, § II, 4-19-2022)